 Where to begin to combat anxiety and depression

 I can say without hesitation that you didn’t get here overnight; therefore, you will not do one thing that suddenly changes it all.

 When I was in the thick of anxiety and depression, I searched for a big solution.
 When really, it was a lot of little things that led to the significant change I had been grasping for.

 Here are a few things you can do today to start turning the tide:

 - First, begin with hope and move forward from there.
 Choose to believe every day that things can change; you can change.
 You are not beyond help.

 - Speak Truth.
 In the challenging moments of anxiety and (or) depression, your brain will be screaming that you can’t get out of this.
-You have been believing the lie that you “just can’t.”
-These lies have become ingrained in your mind and have turned into a belief system.
+You have been believing the lie that you “Just can’t.”
+These lies have become ingrained in your mind and become a belief system.

 Find a scripture or other truth that explicitly combats the lies you believe, write them down, memorize them, and speak them to yourself.
 Plain and simple; replace the lie with the truth.
 (I’ll talk more about this in later posts.)

 No, it’s not a magic wand.
 Yes, it takes time and effort on your part.
 But truth kills lies.
 Speak the truth, and you will see hope increase.

 - Be okay with where you are.
 Right.
 Now.
-Yes, we all want to be better, do better, feel better, Right.
+Yes, we all want to be better, do better, and feel better, Right.
 Now.
-But sometimes, it starts with being okay where you are in this moment.
+But sometimes, it starts with being okay with where you are now.
 Permit yourself to be anxious.
 Let it be okay for you to feel the depression.
 You were made with emotions, God-given emotions.
 Your emotions are not the bad guy.
 So be okay with allowing yourself time and looking under the hood to figure out what needs a tune-up.
 You are a complex, unique, remarkable, one-of-a-kind individual.
 God made you that way.
 Working out the kinks will take a little time and a little hurt along the way.